antmicro/topwrap/docs/source/developers_guide/style.md

 # Code style

-Automatic formatting and linting of the code is performed with either `Nox` or `pre-commit`.
+`Nox` or `pre-commit` performs automatic formatting and linting of the code.

 ## Lint with nox